aergoio/guide/source/specs/consensus.rst

     In other words, the voting results gathered in the past (approximately 1 round before) are used for stability (recent blocks may be roll-backed via a reorganization).

+Last Irreversible Block (LIB)
+    Many blockchain protocols may branch into two or more, which is so called blockchain fork.
+Later, only one of them is chosen as the main branch via a set of rules defined by a blockchain protocol.
+Such a blockchain reorganization limits each block's finality and, in turn, transaction's finality.
+For example, a transaction, included in a block at one time, can be later rejected into the mempool.

+    DPoS also allows blockchain fork.
+However a block becomes a last irreversible block (LIB) when it is confirmed by a majority (2/3+) of BPs.
+Once a block determined as a LIB is not rollbacked so that it has finality.